 SALES & MARKETING

-SALES, MARKETING AND DISTRIBUTION – THE KEY
+SALES, MARKETING AND DISTRIBUTION – THE KEY TO GETTING READERS

 It’ll probably come as no surprise to you that selling in the book trade is intensely competitive.
 The sheer volume of new books being published every year means that you have little hope of getting your book taken up by the trade UNLESS it is professionally promoted.
 Having an ISBN number and online listing does mean that, in theory, anyone who wants to order it can do so, but it does not ensure that bookshops will stock it.
 In reality, the book trade usually only buy in commercially promising books that are “sold-in” (by a professional book sales representative).